dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 The hash algorithm used is `SipHash-2-4`, with an 8-byte output and 16-byte key; the input is the UTF-8 encoded path string segment, without any `/` separators or terminating null bytes.
-An implementation of this hash algorithm is included in the libsodium library, under the function `crypto_shorthash()`.
+An implementation of this hash algorithm is included in the libsodium library in the form of the `crypto_shorthash()` function.
 A 16-byte "secret" key is required; for this use case we use all zeros.

 When converting the 8-bytehash to an array of 2-bit bytes, the ordering is proceed byte-by-byte, and for each take the two lowest-value bits (aka, `hash &